 Sussex County continues to strive for balanced budgets and sound financial planning in providing services for residents and visitors.
 The County's focus, when creating a budget, is to keep expenses within the current sources of revenue.
 A comprehensive review is done monthly by the Finance Department, which analyzes department expenditures and budget reports.
 These reviews are provided to the County Council on a quarterly basis to keep the members informed of the current economic effects on revenues.
 Relevant financial topics and future strategies are also discussed with County Council.
 It is the County's fund balance policy to maintain an operating reserve that is at least 20 to 25 percent of total operating expenditures, which is considered "best practice."

 Sussex County strives to demonstrate fiscally sound policies.
 It is important to serve the public with current revenue sources to ensure sustainability.
-The County practices financial conservatism that has allowed it to survive in a declining economy and time of economic change without taking on tax-supported debt or cutting services that would have affected residents and visitors.

 Awards and Acknowledgements